howest-mct/2023-2024-projectone-ctai-Ahmad-Khalil/Docs/Feedforward.md

 I had no questions on this date, I will ask for feedback after I start with module.
 (24/05)

-## Conversation 1 (Date: xx/xx/2024)
+## Conversation 1 (Date: 30/05/2024)

-Lecturer:
+Lecturer: Marie (AI - Python)

 Questions for this conversation:

-- Question 1: V
+- Question 1: What do I give priority to first? character recognition or text recognition?

 This is the feedback on my questions.

-- Feedback 1: G
+- Feedback 1: Focus on the character recognition part, and build from there to the text recognition part.

 ## Conversation 2 (Date: xx/xx/2024)